0xumarkhatab/Simplified-Clarity-Mini-Course/README.md

-    ✔ What is Stacks? 🤔
+    ✔ What is Stacks Ecosystem? 🤔

     ✔ What is Clarity and why is it the Best Language? 💪